Will Ainsworth: Lieutenant Governor of Alabama

 In June 2017, Ainsworth announced his candidacy for Lieutenant Governor of Alabama in the 2018 election cycle.
-The office had been vacant for over a year following Kay Ivey's ascension to the governorship in the wake of Robert Bentley's resignation.
+The office had been vacant since Kay Ivey's ascension to the governorship after Robert Bentley's resignation.
 During the Republican primary for lieutenant governor, Ainsworth received the endorsement of Senator Marco Rubio, whose state campaign he had previously chaired.
 In September 2017, Ainsworth was named by Yellowhammer News as one of the people "who will be running Alabama in a few years".
 In the June 2018 primary, Ainsworth finished in second place behind Twinkle Cavanaugh, the president of the Alabama Public Service Commission.
 The two advanced to a runoff election in July, as neither attained 50% of the vote.

 The runoff between Ainsworth and Cavanaugh became bitter; Cavanaugh attacked Ainsworth with the claim he had been convicted for petty theft while in college.
 Ainsworth denied the allegation and called Cavanaugh a liar.
 In an interview with the Alabama Political Reporter, Ainsworth presented a letter from the Jackson County Sheriff's Office that stated he had never been convicted of such a crime and only held a minor boating infraction with the department.
 He admitted that he had been arrested for what he called a "college prank" in which fiberglass tigers were stolen, but no charges were ever filed against Ainsworth and the statues were returned.
 Ainsworth ultimately defeated Cavanaugh in the runoff election with 51% of the vote.
 Following his victory in the runoff, the Alabama Political Reporter called Ainsworth a "rising voice within the Alabama Republican Party".
 He then won the general election against Democratic nominee Will Boyd with 61% of the vote.

-As the Lieutenant Governor of Alabama and thus presiding officer of the Alabama Senate, Ainsworth has advocated for numerous conservative legislative actions, including Alabama's 2019 abortion bill (HB-314).
+As the lieutenant governor of Alabama and thus presiding officer of the Alabama Senate, Ainsworth has advocated for numerous conservative legislative actions, including Alabama's 2019 abortion bill (HB-314).
 When an exemption for rape and incest was struck from the bill, Democratic state senators accused Ainsworth of gaveling the removal too quickly.
 Ainsworth defended his position afterwards and called abortion murder, emphasizing his desire for the state legislature to pass abortion restrictions.
 Ainsworth has also promoted a ban on critical race theory and supported school choice, as well as constitutional carry.